One Young World at COP27

-COP26 comes at a critical moment of the climate crisis - governmental inertia is no longer a credible option, and action is long overdue.
-One Young World recognises the importance of this summit and is committed to supporting the voices of young leaders who are on the frontier of the fight against climate change, to ensure the next generation are not shut out from the debate.
+COP26 came at a critical moment of the climate crisis - governmental inertia is no longer a credible option, and action is long overdue.
+One Young World recognised the importance of this summit and is committed to supporting the voices of young leaders who are on the frontier of the fight against climate change, to ensure the next generation are not shut out from the debate.

-One Young World is pleased to announce that we will be hosting four exciting events throughout the Green Zone, partnering with key leaders in the climate space.
+One Young World was pleased to have hosted four exciting events throughout the Green Zone, partnering with key leaders in the climate space.

 One Young World x The Extreme Hangout

-One Young World is also proud to partner with EXTREME International on a dynamic hub in Glasgow at COP26 where young people can come together to network, share ideas, learn from others, be inspired and ultimately leave with a renewed passion, understanding and urgency to help drive the green agenda.
-The EXTREME Hangout powered by OVO will be located on The Ferry, a unique and well known entertainment venue with a capacity of 600 people and conference capacity of 200, that is permanently moored at Anderston Quay on the Clyde.
+One Young World was also proud to partner with EXTREME International on a dynamic hub in Glasgow at COP26 where young people came together to network, share ideas, learn from others, be inspired and ultimately leave with a renewed passion, understanding and urgency to help drive the green agenda.
+The EXTREME Hangout powered by OVO was located on The Ferry, a unique and well known entertainment venue with a capacity of 600 people and conference capacity of 200, that is permanently moored at Anderston Quay on the Clyde.
 It is located just a short walk between the Scottish Exhibition Centre, the venue of COP26 and the city centre.
-The hub will feature a 11-day showcase of live discussion, education and entertainment driven by:
+The hub featured an 11-day showcase of live discussion, education and entertainment driven by:

-- Panel discussions from opinion formers and leaders in the field, curated by One Young World
+- Panel discussions from opinion formers and leaders in the field, curated by One Young Worl

 - Space to hang out, share ideas, recharge yourself and your devices Leading chefs delivering local food & beverages